Invoice Factoring and the Uniform Commercial Code

 What does UCC stand for?

-The Uniform Commercial Code (UCC) is a set of laws governing commercial transactions like the sale and purchase of goods and assets in the United States (US).
-UCC laws are not federal legislations; instead, it is generally accepted by companies and courts.
-Acceptance of the UCC gives businesses trust that their contracts will be enforced the same way by US courts.
+The Uniform Commercial Code (UCC) is a set of laws governing commercial transactions, such as the sale and purchase of goods and assets, in the United States (US).
+UCC laws are not federal legislation; instead, they are generally accepted by companies and courts.
+Acceptance of the UCC gives businesses the confidence that their contracts will be enforced the same way by US courts.

 What is a UCC financing statement?